Save Aysha and Her Family from Being Executed by the Taliban

 Meet Aysha, Muhammad, and the rest of their family in our 2-min YouTube video and help us by sharing the video (especially with your representatives in Congress).
-My family and I tried to sponsor Aysha and her family for humanitarian parole to save their lives as I wrote about in USA Today recently, but the United States Citizenship and Immigration Services (USCIS) denied the cases despite the strong support of a former Navy Lieutenant who personally worked with Muhammad in Afghanistan.
+As I wrote about in USA Today, my family and I tried to sponsor Aysha and her family for humanitarian parole to save their lives, but the United States Citizenship and Immigration Services (USCIS) denied the cases despite the strong support of a former Navy Lieutenant who personally worked with Muhammad in Afghanistan.
 Aysha's aunt and uncle in the United States offered to care for her and her sisters, but USCIS refused to even save the kids, making the ridiculous claim that Aysha and her sisters are “security concerns.”

-The Kamran family's story is summarized below and has been covered by The Christian Post, USA Today, McClatchy DC, The Sacramento Bee, RedState, The Ithaca Voice (here, here, and here), No One Left Behind, and the Evangelical Immigration Table.
+Muhammad and his family's story is summarized below and has been covered by NBC News, The Christian Post, USA Today, McClatchy DC, The Sacramento Bee, RedState, The Ithaca Voice (here, here, and here), No One Left Behind, and the Evangelical Immigration Table.
 You can also hear Muhammad's story in his own words in our 4-min YouTube video or in a recent interview on The Michael Calderin Show.
 Please contact your representatives in Congress ask them to help with the case.
 You can email me (firstname.lastname@example.org) for more information.
 If you want to contribute to supporting the Kamran family while we work to get them visas, please visit our Go Fund Me page.

 When the US military mostly pulled out of Afghanistan in 2014, the Taliban gained strength in Afghanistan and killed many interpreters or their family members in revenge.
 One of Muhammad's brothers and a nephew, Sahil, who was also an interpreter, were shot and left for dead in an assassination attempt on Muhammad and his family.
 After the Taliban ambush, Muhammad fled his home district, just in time to escape a second Taliban attack that destroyed their family home.
 Consequently, Muhammad lost all contact with US military personnel who could have helped him apply for an SIV visa.